 6. ACCESS will wait no longer than five minutes at the curb.
 If the rider is not present, the dispatcher may attempt to call the rider as a courtesy, if time allows, but is not obligated to call.
 The bus will depart and a “no show” or failure to cancel will be counted against the rider.
 See Revocation of Privileges, below.

-7. ACCESS provides “curb to curb” service, however riders may request assistance getting to or from the door of the trip origin and destination.
-Riders may also bring a “Personal Care Assistant;” this is an individual who will travel free with the rider for the purposes of helping him/her.
-ACCESS drivers will assist riders in getting on or off bus, in our out of a seat on the bus, with mobility aids, or with light packages (not heavier than 25 pounds).
+7. A “Personal Care Assistant” is an individual who can travel free with the rider for the purposes of helping them.
+ACCESS drivers will assist riders in getting on or off the bus, in or out of a seat on the bus, with mobility aids, or with light packages (not heavier than 25 pounds).

 9. A return trip, if needed and based on the time you expect to be ready, is scheduled when you call to schedule a trip.
 When you are ready for a return trip, call ACCESS at 765-742-2121 and request to be picked up.
 Please understand that, while every effort is made to be there in a timely fashion, ACCESS is a shared ride and you may have to wait for the bus to arrive.

 10. Unexpected delays or cancellations may occur for reasons beyond CityBus’ control, including during periods of bad weather.
 Please visit the web site or watch local media for notices of cancellations.
 When possible, CityBus will call ACCESS riders to inform them if there are delays or cancellations due to weather or other causes.